yocomplex/yocomplex/README.md

 - 👋 Hi, I’m Josh.
-- 👀 I’m currently playing with and learning C++ coding, go to the gym to relieve stress of school and other hobbies, play video games, and go out with my girlfriend and friends.
+- 👀 I’m currently learning C++.
+On my free time, I go to the gym to relieve stress of school and other hobbies such as video games, and go out with my girlfriend and friends.
 - 📫 How to reach me: my personal email at joshuayanga1@hotmail.com

 <!---